Wabzab/Schedule-Planner/README.md

 ## Compiling
 Using an IDE, such as Visual Studio, makes this process simple.
-Visual Studio has a shortcut to build the solution: CTRL + Shift + B To start debugging with Visual Studio press the shortcut key: F5
+Visual Studio has a shortcut to build the solution: "CTRL + Shift + B".
+To start debugging with Visual Studio press the shortcut key: "F5".

 ## Contact
 Email me queries: patersonjones.max@gmail.com